Geneva at a Glance

 The public bus services nos.
 5, 10, 23, 28, and 57 also serve the city center and depart from the airport check-in area every 8 to 15 minutes.
 There are also various direct train and bus connections for those living in Geneva’s suburbs.
 And, best of all, ticket machines at the airport dispense free public transport tickets valid for a journey lasting up to 80 minutes!

 Both the city center and the airport are also served by the French rail network SNCF.
 Thus, expats living in Geneva enjoy direct high-speed rail connections to major French cities such as Paris, Lyon, Marseilles, and Montpellier.
 Motorists have easy access to the motorways of both Switzerland and France.
 However, foreigners living in Geneva should be aware that both countries operate a motorway toll system.

-In 2009, more than 471,000 journeys per day were made by residents, using the buses and trams of the Transports Publics Genevois.
+In 2014, more than 197 million journeys were made by residents, using the buses and trams of the Transports Publics Genevois.
 A system of trams has been in operation since the late 19th century.
 More than 100 years later, everyday life in Geneva is, to a large degree, dependent on a well-functioning public transport system.

 A single tariff applies to all means of transport in the Geneva area.
 You can buy daily, weekly, monthly, and annual tickets, as well as single fares.

 Please consult the website of the Transports Publics Genevois for detailed information on fares, routes, and timetables.
 A special scheme is available for companies, which enables them to offer annual tickets at reduced rates to all their employees living in Geneva.